-- 40. The Cancellation Decision and the Policy Amendment Decision were not compliant with the Policies and Procedures because, inter alia: - a) they constituted a breach of the Educational Freedoms and no consideration was given to the Educational Freedoms; - b) they were effectively made by Carry's delegates including SAB, VLDC and ANTIFA and Carry had no authority to: - i) make such decisions; - ii) delegate any such decision-making power; or - iii) delegate any such decision-making power to such groups; - c) in the alterative, they were made by Carry, who had no authority to make them; - d) they failed to consider UBC's mandate or UBC's priority to create a vibrant campus; - e) they limited events; - f) they were made without any consideration of, and without any iterative consideration of, controls and mitigations, assessments, planning, recommendations, or consultation; - g) they constituted a waiver and amendment of Policies and Procedures by Carry, who had not authority to do so; and - h) they were made on the basis of the Irrelevant Considerations
+55. The Cancellation Decision and the Policy Amendment Decision were not compliant with the Policies and Procedures because, inter alia:

+- a) they constituted a breach of the Educational Freedoms and no consideration was given to the Educational Freedoms; - b) they were effectively made by Carry's delegates including SAB, VLDC and ANTIFA and Carry had no authority to: - i) make such decisions; - ii) delegate any such decision-making power; or - iii) delegate any such decision-making power to such groups; - c) in the alterative, they were made by Ono or Carry, who had no authority to make them; - d) they failed to consider UBC's mandate or UBC's priority to create a vibrant campus; - e) they limited events; - f) they were made without any consideration of, and without any iterative consideration of, controls and mitigations, assessments, planning, recommendations, or consultation; - g) they constituted a waiver and amendment of Policies and Procedures by Carry, who had not authority to do so; and - h) they were made on the basis of the Irrelevant.

-(the "Policy Non-Compliance").
+Considerations (the "Policy Non-Compliance").

-J. BREACH OF ROBSON CONTRACT
+J.BREACH OF ROBSON CONTRACT

-41. The Cancellation Decision constituted a breach of the Robson Contract and the Club suffered a loss of net revenue from ticket sales, merchandise and monetization of video content in the approximate amount of \$7,000.00 (the "Robson Damages").
-As alleged at paragraph 16, the Cancellation Decision and Policy Amendment Decision effectively destroyed the Club and, with it, the Students' hopes of enjoying a university education while enrolled at UBC.
+56. The Cancellation Decision constituted a breach of the Robson Contract and the Club suffered a loss of net revenue from ticket sales, merchandise and monetization of video content in the approximate amount of \$7,000.00 (the "Robson Damages").
+As alleged at paragraph 46 31 the Cancellation Decision and Policy Amendment Decision effectively destroyed the Club and, with it, the Students' hopes of enjoying a university education while enrolled at UBC, causing the Club a loss of goodwill and loss of future income as shall be proven at the trial thereof.